August 15, 2023

 In Irish law, the term "habitually resident" is not clearly defined, but it implies that the person must have a clear and established connection to Ireland.

-For example, one factor determining this “connection” would be any arrangements you have made to stay in Ireland long-term.
+For example, one factor determining this “connection” would be any arrangements your employees have made to stay in Ireland long-term.

-Pass a means test conducted by the Department of Social Protection that examines all your sources of income.
+Pass a means test conducted by the Department of Social Protection that examines all their sources of income.

-A means test checks if you have enough financial resources to support yourself and determines your eligibility for the State Pension (Non-Contributory).
+A means test checks if your employees have enough financial resources to support themselves and determines their eligibility for the State Pension (Non-Contributory).

 Here’s an overview of how the DSP carries out the means test:

-When you apply for a means-tested social welfare payment, like the Non-Contributory State Pension, you must complete a form with the details of all your income sources.
-It may ask for your bank details, like the account numbers.
+When your employees apply for a means-tested social welfare payment, like the Non-Contributory State Pension, they must complete a form with details of all their income sources.
+It may also ask for their bank details, like account numbers.

-A Social Welfare Inspector will then visit your home and interview you to assess your income.
-They may also ask for supporting documents like your bank statements.
+A Social Welfare Inspector will then visit their home and interview them to assess their income.
+They may also ask for supporting documents, such as your employee’s bank statements.

-The officer will assess your total income from all sources to determine if you qualify for the State Pension (Non-Contributory).
-A separate Deciding Officer will decide on your pension entitlement.
+The officer will assess their total income from all sources to determine if they qualify for the State Pension (Non-Contributory).
+A separate Deciding Officer will decide on their pension entitlement.

 The means test for the Non-Contributory State Pension looks at two things:

-Cash income: The money you or your spouse, civil partner, or cohabitant may have.
+Cash income: The money your employees or their spouse, civil partner, or cohabitant may have.

-Capital: The value of your savings, investments, shares, or any property (except your own home and the first €20,000 of the capital).
+Capital: The value of your employees’ savings, investments, shares, or any property (except their own home and the first €20,000 of the capital).

 Let’s discuss these in more detail.